brendafrancis/sovrin-client/getting-started.md

 ```

 Now the transcript has been issued; Alice has it in her possession, in much the same way that she would hold a physical transcript that had been mailed to her.
-When she inspects it again, she sees more details:
+When she inspects it again, she sees more details.

 ```
 ALICE> show claim Transcript